-Differing definitions of online education appear in Title 5, guidance from the Accrediting Commission for Community and Junior Colleges (ACCJC), California Education Code, and federal regulations under the Department of Education (DOE).
-Title 5 §55204 defines distance education by referring to the need for "regular effective contact" between students and faculty, while the federal guidelines from the DOE Code of Federal Regulations Title 34 §600.2 require "regular and substantive interaction between the students and the instructor, either synchronously or asynchronously."
+It is also important to understand the different definitions of online education that appear in Title 5, the Accrediting Commission for Community and Junior Colleges (ACCJC), California Education Code, and federal regulations under the Department of Education (DOE).
+Title 5 §55204 defines distance education by referring to the need for "Regular Effective Contact" between students and faculty, while the federal guidelines from the Department of Education Code of Federal Regulations Title 34 §600.2 require "Regular and substantive interaction between the students and the instructor, either synchronously or asynchronously."
 The ACCJC has used the federal definition of distance education in its instructions to colleges regarding accreditation standards.
-The ASCCC has long called for a reconciliation of the terminology used, most recently in Resolution 7.07 (F14), which reads in part, "Resolved, That the Academic Senate for California Community Colleges work with the Chancellor's Office to align the definition of distance education in Title 5 §55204 with the federal definition of distance education stated in Title 34, Education §600.2."
+The Academic Senate for California Community Colleges has long called for a reconciliation of the terminology used, most recently in resolution 7.07 in Fall 2014, which reads in part, "Resolved, That the Academic Senate for California Community Colleges work with the Chancellor's Office to align the definition of distance education in Title 5 §55204 with the federal definition of distance education stated in Title 34, Education §600.2."
 For the purposes of this paper, the terms "online education" and "distance education" shall be used somewhat interchangeably, with the acknowledgement that the ACCJC guidelines are more stringently enforced due to the requirement to see parity among all modalities of course offerings, including comparable support services.

-The paper is divided into several major sections.
-The first portion is dedicated to effective practices for developing and offering online education at a college, including the roles of the local academic senate, curriculum committee, online or distance education committee, professional development committee, and other entities under shared governance or participatory decision-making structures that have a role to play in the creation and offering of online courses and programs.
-The second part of the paper is focused on the pedagogical elements that are necessary to create a successful online course, including regular and effective contact, course design, and accessibility, along with examples of effective practices to aid faculty who create online courses.
-The final portion of the paper looks at the role that online courses can play in terms of diversity and equity, particularly regarding the importance of promoting equity and achievement in online courses as well as the diversification of offerings to reach students who might not be able to participate in a traditional in-person course.
+This paper is divided into several major sections.
+The first portion of the paper is dedicated to effective practices for developing and offering online education at a college, including the roles of the local academic senate, curriculum committee, online or distance education committee, professional development committee, and other entities under shared governance or participatory decision-making structures which have a role to play in the creation and offering of online courses and programs.
+The second part of the paper is a focus on the pedagogical elements that are necessary to create a successful online course, including regular and effective contact, course design, and accessibility, along with examples of effective practices to aid faculty who choose to create online courses.
+The final portion of the paper looks at the role that online courses can play in terms of diversity and equity, particularly in the importance of promoting equity and achievement in online courses as well as the diversification of offerings to reach students who might not be able to participate in a traditional in person course.

-Finally, one should consider that this paper is a snapshot in time and that changes may occur in regulation or policies after its publication; therefore, those engaged in online education, whether as practitioners, governance leaders, administrators or in other roles, must remain vigilant about keeping themselves informed regarding changes that may affect online education.
+Finally, it is important to note that this paper is a snapshot in time, and that there may be changes in regulation or in policies after its publication; therefore, it is essential that those engaged in online education, whether as practitioners, governance leaders, administrators, or others, remain vigilant about keeping informed of changes that may affect online education.